greenpeace/gpes-bigquery-recipes/upload-optouts.md

   a.wants_to_receive_emails IS NULL;
 ```

-If you do opt-in lists instead of opt-out, just adjust the SQL queries aboove.
+If you do opt-in lists instead of opt-out, just adjust the SQL queries above.

 ## Important note